Layered Hill estimator for extreme data in clusters: Proof of the Results

 In words, the process \eqref{e:def.truncated.measure} counts only the $k$-point sets $\bm{y} \in (\Pn)_{\neq}^k$ that satisfy $h_k(\bm{y}) = 1$ and are contained in the ball of radius $T \Rk$ centered at the origin.

 The following lemma proves the multivariate asymptotic normality of the truncated process \eqref{e:def.truncated.measure}.
 Before stating the lemma, we introduce some notations to describe its limiting variance.
-For every non-negative measurable function $\phi_1, \phi_2$ on $E_k$, define
+For every measurable functions $\phi_1, \phi_2$ on $E_k$, define

 where $D_{k, \ell}$ are the constants defined in \eqref{e:def.Dkl}.
 It clearly holds that $V_k^{(T)}(\phi_1, \phi_2) \to V_k(\phi_1, \phi_2)$ as $T\to\infty$.
 As before, we denote $V_k^{(T)}(\phi) = V_k^{(T)}(\phi, \phi)$.